Covid-19 coronavirus: Why is PM using Zoom amid sharp questions about its security?

 "It has been guaranteed to us up to the level of 'Restricted'.
 So we keep in mind what we are discussing on the call," Ardern said.

-And the PM reiterated that stance at her press conference yesterday.
-When told of the latest controversy over Zoom's alleged encryption inadequacies, Ardern said cabinet took a cautious approach.
+And the Ardern reiterated that stance at her press conference yesterday.
+When told of the latest controversy over Zoom's alleged encryption inadequacies, shef said Cabinet took a cautious approach.

 "There are certain agenda items that we just will not discuss on Zoom," she said.